huggingface/nanotron/README.md

 torchrun --nproc_per_node=1 run_generate.py --ckpt-path checkpoints/{checkpoint_number}/ --tp 1 --pp 1
 ```

-Increase the value of `--tp` (tensor paralle) to accelerate generation with multiple GPUs and use a larger value of `--pp` (pipeline parallel) for very large models.
+Increase the value of `--tp` (tensor parallel) to accelerate generation with multiple GPUs and use a larger value of `--pp` (pipeline parallel) for very large models.

 ### Debugging with VSCode
 To debug with VSCode, add the following configuration to your `launch.json` file: